metabase/metabase/docs/developers-guide/driver-changelog.md

   An implemention of the multimethod `metabase.driver/database-supports?` for `:schemas` is required only if the database doesn't store tables in schemas.

-- Another driver feature has been added: `uploads`.
-The `uploads` feature signals whether the database supports uploading CSV files to tables in the database.
+- Another driver feature has been added: `:uploads`.
+The `:uploads` feature signals whether the database supports uploading CSV files to tables in the database.
 To support the uploads feature, implement the following new
   multimethods: `metabase.driver/create-table!` (creates a table), `metabase.driver/drop-table!` (drops a table), and `metabase.driver/insert-into!` (inserts values into a table).